yohman/25-1-UIUX/Overview.md

 **Objective:** Understand the purpose of design and distinguish between UI and UX.
 Begin exploring final project ideas (website/app).

 ### Pre-Class
 - **Read**: Basic UI/UX articles or textbook chapters.
 - **Reflect**: Note personal experiences with good and poor design.

 ### In-Class
 1. **Icebreaker**: Redesign a common object—in this case, a **computer mouse**.
    - In small groups, discuss how you can improve a standard mouse design from both a usability and aesthetic standpoint.
    - Consider elements such as:
      - Button placement
      - Ergonomics
      - Visual design cues
-     - Additional features or gestures
+     - Additional features or gesture
 2. **Lecture**: Definitions and differences between UI and UX, overview of course project expectations.
    - **UI (User Interface)**: The visual layout, buttons, and interactive elements.
    - **UX (User Experience)**: The overall feeling and journey a user has while interacting with a product, including ease of use, satisfaction, and workflow.